 Our business is dependent on our and third parties' communications and information systems.
-Any failure or interruption of those systems, including as a result of the termination of an agreement with any third-party service providers, could cause delays or other problems in our activities.
-Our financial, accounting, data processing, backup or other operating systems and facilities may fail to operate properly or become disabled or damaged as a result of a number of factors including events that are wholly or partially beyond our control and adversely affect our business.
-There could be:
+Any failure or interruption of those systems, including as a result of the termination of an agreement with any third-party

-- · sudden electrical or telecommunications outages; - · natural disasters such as earthquakes, tornadoes and hurricanes; - · disease pandemics; - · events arising from local or larger scale political or social matters, including terrorist acts; and - cyber-attacks
+- · sudden electrical or telecommunications outages; - · natural disasters such as earthquakes, tornadoes and hurricanes; - · disease pandemics; - · events arising from local or larger scale political or social matters, including terrorist acts; and - cyber-attacks.